palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C6/XIAO_ESP32C6_with_MicroPython.md

 ### step3: run code

-When running the program, you can see in the shell window that the Xiao is connected to the specified wifi and get the NTP network time.
+When running the program, you can see in the shell window that the XIAO is connected to the specified wifi and get the NTP network time.

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/esp32c6_micropython/image-20241022220808948.png" alt="pir" width={600} height="auto" /></p>